 She has supported the writing community by serving on the management committees of two national genre awards, the Queensland Writers Centre, the Brisbane Writers Festival and Fantastic Queensland.
-She lives by the bay with her husband and has six children.
-In her spare time she has devoted five years to studying each of these martial arts Tae Kwon Do, Aikido and Iaido, the art of the Samurai Sword.
+While doing all this, along with her long suffering husband she raised six children.
+In her spare time she devoted five years to studying each of these martial arts Tae Kwon Do, Aikido and Iaido, the art of the Samurai Sword.

 Her trilogy The Outcast Chronciles was released in 2012, with absolutely fabulous covers by Clint Langley again.
 It was shortlisted for the Hemming Award in 2013.
 This award is the exploration of race, gender, sexuality, class and disability in Australian speculative fiction.

 In 2015 Solaris republished her original trilogy in an omnibus edition, The Fall of Fair Isle.